nibalizer/alphabot/README.txt

 	- Pull common, repetitive logic out of commands/methods and replace with more generic method calls.

+	- Manage time nicks have been gone, so if a user has been gone for a given period of time trailbot will greet them.
+Also keep a separate nick list each channel.

 	- Update google doc trip description when @edit is done.

 	- Increase overall snarky attitude, find more ways to comment on things.